SymbioticLab/Hydra/README.md

-Infiniswap: Efficient Memory Disaggregation
+Hydra : Resilient and Highly Available Remote Memory
 ====

-Infiniswap is a remote memory paging system designed specifically for an RDMA network.
-It opportunistically harvests and transparently exposes unused memory to unmodified applications by dividing the swap space of each machine into many slabs and distributing them across many machines' remote memory.
-Because one-sided RDMA operations bypass remote CPUs, Infiniswap leverages the power of many choices to perform decentralized slab placements and evictions.

-Extensive benchmarks on workloads from memory-intensive applications ranging  from in-memory databases such as VoltDB and Memcached to popular big data software Apache Spark, PowerGraph, and GraphX show that Infiniswap provides *order-of-magnitude performance improvements* when working sets do not completely fit in memory.
-Simultaneously, it boosts cluster memory utilization by almost 50%.
+Hydra is a low-latency, low-overhead, and highly available resilience mechanism for remote memory.
+It can access erasure-coded remote memory within a single-digit microsecond read/write latency, significantly improving the performance-efficiency tradeoff over the state-of-the-art – it performs similar to in-memory replication with 1.6X lower memory overhead.
+Hydra emplys CodingSets, a novel coding group placement algorithm for erasure-coded data, that provides load balancing while reducing the probability of data loss under correlated failures by an order of magnitude.
+With Hydra, even when only 50% memory is local, unmodified memory-intensive applications achieve performance close to that of the fully in-memory case in the presence of remote failures and outperforms the state-of-the-art remote-memory solutions by up to 4.35X.

-Detailed design and performance benchmarks are available in our [NSDI'17 paper](https://www.usenix.org/conference/nsdi17/technical-sessions/presentation/gu).
+Detailed design and performance benchmarks are available in our [FAST'22 paper](https://www.usenix.org/conference/fast22/presentation/lee).

 Prerequisites
 -----------

-The following prerequisites are required to use Infiniswap:
+The following prerequisites are required to use Hydra:

 * Software
   * Operating system: Ubuntu 14.04 (kernel 3.13.0, also tested on 4.4.0/4.11.0)